edublancas/sanitAI/README.md

 ## Deployment

 You can deploy this to any platform that supports containerized applications (e.g.
 [Ploomber Cloud](https://ploomber.io/)).
-The app runs on a single container (see the `Dockerfile`), and spawns the reverse proxy and the UI via supervisord and NGINX.
+The app runs on a single container (see the `Dockerfile`), and spawns the proxy and the UI via supervisord and NGINX.

 If you're looking for enterprise support, [contact me](https://github.com/edublancas).

 ## Features

-1. Drop-in reverse proxy for OpenAI (no need to change your code)
+1. Drop-in proxy for OpenAI (no need to change your code)
 2. UI to admin and test rules
 3. AI agent to add new rules
 4. AI agent to fix rules